adventuregamestudio/ags-manual-source/VoiceSpeech.md

 cMichael.Say("&7 I'm fine.");
 ```

-Both of those examples plays EGO10.WAV with the first line, and
-MICH7.WAV with the second.
+If the old file naming format is used by your project, then both of those examples play Ego10.ogg and Mich7.ogg respectively.

+If the new file naming format is used, then they play Ego.10.ogg and Michael.7.ogg files respectively.

 When a line of text has a voice linked to it,
 the text on the screen will not be removed until the voice file has
 finished playing.
 If the player interrupts it by clicking the mouse or
 pressing a key, the text and voice will be stopped.
 Voice files must be